-Keyword research is the process of understanding what people are searching for in Google and other search engines.
+Keyword research is the process of understanding what people are searching for in Google, Bing, and other search engines.

 You can use keyword research to discover massive opportunities, prioritize your content plan, and even make budget decisions.

 To do this, you just need to understand 3 concepts: search volume, keyword difficulty, and searcher intent.

-Search volume is an estimate of how many times a specific term (keyword) is searched for each month.
+Search volume is an estimate of how many times a search term (keyword) is searched for each month.

-Search volumes allow you to compare keywords based on how popular they are.
+Search volumes allow you to compare search keywords based on how popular they are.
 You can use this information to know what to write and NOT write about.

 For example, if you have a blog about tennis, keyword research would allow you to know that it’s a much better idea to write a post about “tennis tips” than about “tennis techniques”.

-Keyword difficulty is a calculation offered by some tools about how easy (or difficult) it is to rank for a certain term.
+Keyword difficulty is a calculation offered by some tools about how easy (or difficult) it is to rank for a certain search term.

-You can use keyword difficulty as a second filter for the keywords you select.
+You can use keyword difficulty as a second filter for the target keywords you select.

-For example, let’s say run a website that reviews sports apparel.
-If you relied exclusively on search volume to prioritize your keywords, you would choose to pursue “soccer cleats” over “football cleats”—after all, it has 65% more searches per month.
+For example, let’s say you run a website that reviews sports apparel.
+If you relied exclusively on search volume to prioritize your search keywords, you would choose to pursue “soccer cleats” over “football cleats”—after all, it has 65% more searches per month.
 However, it’s almost 3 times more difficult to rank for “soccer cleats” than it is to rank for “football cleats”.

-If you’re running a small website, it will be easier and faster for you to get SEO traffic for “football cleats”.
+If you’re running a small business website, it will be easier and faster for you to get SEO traffic for “football cleats”.

 Searcher intent refers to figuring out what the user was looking for when they typed a specific keyword into Google.
 This sounds obvious but it can save you from wasting a lot of time and effort.

 If you own a website about baseball and looked at the data above, it would look like a great opportunity to create a page dedicated to baseball bats made of metal, right?

-However, when you look at the search for the keyword “metal bat”, all the search results are about a character from an anime series.
+However, when you look at the search for the search term “metal bat”, all the results are about a character from an anime series.